 - Coordination of investigation of complaints.

-Additional information and reference material is available in Sexual Harassment is NOT Okay brochure
+Additional information and reference material is available in the Sexual Harassment Flyer - June 2015

 Designation of Title IX Coordinator

-The Associate Vice President of Human Resources, Laura Cyphers Benson, is the District's Title IX Cooridnator.
+The Associate Vice President of Human Resources, Laura Cyphers Benson, is the District's Title IX Coordinator.

-A person who believes that he/she has been subject to harassment including sexual harassment at the Shasta - Tehama- Trinity Joint Community College District may obtain a copy of the District's Unlawful Discrimination Complaint Resolution Procedures at the Human Resources Office, Administrative Building 100 Room 121.
-Students may also obtain a copy of the procedures at the Campus Center Building 2300 in the Student Serivces Office.
+A person who believes that he/she has been subjected to discrimination including sexual harassment at the Shasta - Tehama- Trinity Joint Community College District may obtain a copy of the District's Unlawful Discrimination Complaint Resolution Procedures at the Human Resources Office, Administrative Building 100 Room 121.
+Students may also obtain a copy of the procedures at the Campus Center Building 2300 in the Student Services Office.

 The District provides both informal and formal complaint resolution procedures.
-The District is committed to ensuring that persons complaining of harassment including sexual harassment will not be subject to retaliation of any kind.
+The District is committed to ensuring that persons complaining of discrimination including sexual harassment will not be subject to retaliation of any kind.

 Unlawful Discrimination Report Form